 - Thursday 19th November – 9.30-11.30am.

 Below are the major points regarding what we are implementing;

-- We are governed under the direction of the State Government which states that if a child can learn from home they must learn from home.
-We are expecting that the vast majority of our children will continue to learn remotely.
+- We are governed under the direction of the State Government.
+Stage 4 Restrictions mean that the majority of our children will learn remotely.